jayanthkoushik/alphanet/paper/sections/1_intro.md

 either unavailable or fixed (e.g., due to commercial interests or data privacy protections).
 The simplicity of our method lends to computational advantages -- AlphaNet can be trained rapidly, and on top of any classification model.
-We will demonstrate that AlphaNet significantly improves the accuracy of rare classes for a variety of long-tail classification models across multiple datasets.
+We will demonstrate that AlphaNet, applied to a variety of long-tail classification models, significantly improves rare class accuracy on multiple datasets.

 [^note:ride_results]: Results for the 6-expert model are presented in
     the GitHub repository for the original paper at [`github.com/frank-xwang/RIDE-LongTailRecognition/blob/main/MODEL_ZOO.md`](https://github.com/frank-xwang/RIDE-LongTailRecognition/blob/main/MODEL_ZOO.md).

+[^note:base_split]: The 'base' split is the complement of the 'few'
+    split, composed of classes with many training samples.